varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-hashing.rst

         return (lookup);
     }

-As you can see it first checks in `req.url` then `req.http.host` if it exists.
+As you can see it first hashes `req.url` and then `req.http.host` if it exists.
 It is worth pointing out that Varnish doesn't lowercase the hostname or the URL before hashing it so in theory having "Varnish.org/" and "varnish.org/" would result in different cache entries.
 Browsers